7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 1. Click the _3D_ button to select the group of 3D operations.
 2. Click the operation drop down and select `Thru Cut (cutThruAll)` from the list.
 We do a thru cut because if we created a blind cut with a distance, and then changed the thickness of the plate, the hole might not go all the way through the plate anymore.
 Using `cutThruAll` ensures that our design intent is preserved, even when the component changes.
 3. All of the default `cutThruAll` options are what we need for this.
-If you need a tapered hole, the _Taper_ option could be used.
-The _Invert_ setting will cause the hole to be cut in the opposite direction.
-Neither of those things are needed in this case.
+If you need a tapered hole, the _Taper_ option could be used, but we do not need that in this case

 The _Operations_ dialog should now look like the following.

 ![Cut Thru All Values Set](_static/Bearing_Block_Operations_Dialog_cutThruAll_Values_Set.png)

-Click the _OK_ button if/when all settings match the screenshot.
-This adds the `cutThruAll` operation to the component and the resulting render is shown in the 3D view.
+Click the _OK_ button when all settings match the screenshot.
+This adds the `cutThruAll` operation to the component and the resulting render is shown in the screenshot below.

 ![Block With Center Hole](_static/Bearing_Block_Operations_Dialog_Block_With_Center_Hole.png)